jojdavies/Micro-Capture-C/README.md

 >Pipe2=N

 To run the pipeline type
->perl /path_to/MCC_pipe1.pl
+>perl /path_to_scripts_folder/MCC_pipe1.pl -i MCC_pipe_config.txt

 This will generate a tmp.sh file with the commands to execute.
-It is worthwhile checking that this seems sensible before executing this!
+It is worthwhile checking that this seems sensible before executing this.

 If you run the script with the -q flag it will execute the tmp.sh script on slurm (you may need to alter the exact command in the MCC_pipe1.pl and MCC_pipe2.pl scripts to adapt it to your local server).